CIPRA representatives:

 The Via Alpina...

-• goes through Italy, Slovenia, Austria, Germany, Liechtenstein, Switzerland, France and Monaco
+• leads through Italy, Slovenia, Austria, Germany, Liechtenstein, Switzerland, France and Monaco

-• has a total length of 5‘000 kilometres
+• has a total length of almost 2,000 kilometres

-• leads from the Mediterranean coast (gulf of Trieste, Côte d’Azur) up to 3000 metres altitude (in the Ötztal Alps)
+• leads from the Mediterranean coast (Gulf of Trieste, Côte d'Azur) up to an altitude of 3,000 metres (in the Ötztal Alps).
+In total, over 100,000 metres in altitude are covered

 • crosses some 200 municipalities on the way